-The National Science Foundation (NSF) developed its Public Access Plan, "Today's Data, Tomorrow's Discoveries: Increasing Access to the Results of Research Funded by the National Science Foundation" in response to the 2013 OSTP Public Access Memorandum.
-This ~30 page document outlines the rational behind the plan as well as details of compliance for both publications and data derived from NSF-funded research.
+The National Science Foundation (NSF) developed its existing Public Access Plan, "Today's Data, Tomorrow's Discoveries: Increasing Access to the Results of Research Funded by the National Science Foundation" in response to the 2013 OSTP Public Access Memorandum.
+This document outlines the rational behind the plan as well as details of compliance for both publications and data derived from NSF-funded research.

 Authors are also required to develop and submit a Data Management Plan as previously required.
 It is not possible to submit a proposal without this document.